 Pre-filtering to make things faster

-Our initial filtering used the long-standing ST_SnapToGrid() function, since snapping coordinates to a tolerance and removing duplicates is a very
+Our initial filtering used the long-standing ST_SnapToGrid() function, since snapping coordinates to a tolerance and removing duplicates is a very fast operation.

 Unfortunately, snapping at high tolerances can lead to an output that doesn’t follow the original line particularly closely, and can contain some odd effects.